peng2001/simple_1d_heattransfer/README.md

 - Model uses x=0 as center point of plane

 ## Issues
-- Simulation goes weird when dx is less than 0.005m
+- Simulation goes weird when dx is configured to less than 0.005m